Photon-einstein/Udacity_Robotics_Software_Engineer_nanodegree/README.md

 All of these techniques culminates into a final project where a home service robot capable of localization and navigation is developed.
 Instructions for compiling each project is available on each project's directory.

-## Note: These projects are developed in Ubuntu 16.04, ROS Kinetic and Gazebo 7.16.1.
-Please clone the master branch for
-latest version of all projects.
+**Note**: These projects are developed in Ubuntu 16.04, ROS Kinetic and Gazebo 7.16.1.
+Please clone the master branch for latest version of all projects.

 ## Gazebo World Segment